katkelemen/FuncProgMorninChallenge/README.md

 - have fun:)

 Questions:
-- Why do we use "deepEqual"?
+- Why do we use "deepEqual" in the tests?
 - What is "throw" at Exercise.js 153:4?